ibm-cloud-docs/cis/getting-started-new.md

    * [Configure a partial setup (CNAME-based)](/docs/cis?topic=cis-cname-setup): You keep your current DNS provider and only route specific subdomains (for example, `www.techcorp.com`) through CIS by configuring CNAME records.
 Ideal if you can’t or prefer not to change your domain’s name servers.

+1. [Import or add your DNS records](/docs/cis?topic=cis-set-up-your-dns-for-cis).
+Before updating DNS delegation or CNAME records, make sure that all required DNS records exist in CIS.
+This step ensures that CIS can immediately resolve traffic when delegation is complete.

-   After adding your domain, optionally [import or set up your DNS records](/docs/cis?topic=cis-set-up-your-dns-for-cis).
-Make sure all required records (A, AAAA, MX, and CNAME) are present.
-You can import existing DNS records or add new ones.
+   You can import existing DNS records or add them manually.
+Make sure that required records such as A, AAAA, MX, and CNAME records are present.

-1. Make sure that your domain is delegated correctly.
-Delegating your domain makes sure that DNS queries for your domain are correctly routed to CIS or your designated DNS provider.
+1. Configure DNS delegation based on the setup type you selected.
+After DNS records are in place, update your registrar or DNS provider to route traffic through CIS.

+   For a full setup:

    1. Sign in to your domain registrar or DNS host and locate the **Name Server (NS) settings**.
    1. Update the NS records to point to CIS name servers (for full setup) or your existing DNS provider (for partial setup with CNAMEs).
    1. Save your changes.

+   For a partial setup:

+   1. Sign in to your DNS provider and locate the DNS record settings.
+   1. Configure the required CNAME records to proxy specific subdomains through CIS.
+   1. Save your changes.

+1. Verify DNS delegation and domain resolution.
+After propagation begins, confirm that your domain is delegated correctly and that CIS is resolving traffic as expected.

-   1. To verify delegation and DNS record, use a DNS lookup tool, such as `dig` or `nslookup` to confirm your domain points to the correct authoritative name servers.
+   Use a DNS lookup tool, such as `dig` or `nslookup` to verify authoritativee name servers and record resolution.
 For example:

       ```bash
       dig NS example.com